Posted in Self development

 Gratitude isn’t a new idea; most spiritual practices and philosophies emphasise gratitude and compassion for others.
 But in recent years gratitude has shifted from being an idea to a concrete tool that people can use to become happier and healthier.

 However it is practiced, gratitude isn’t a blindly optimistic approach in which the bad things in life are whitewashed or ignored.
 It’s more a matter of where we put our focus and attention.
 Yes, pain and injustice and cruelty exist in this world.
 Politics is increasingly divided.
 The difference in the well-off and the poorest appears to be growing.
-But when we focus on the gifts of life, we can gain a feeling of well-being.
+But when we really focus on the gifts of life, we can gain a feeling of well-being.

 Throughout the year I keep a Gratitude Jar.
 In there I write down those moments that’s I’m so grateful for – big or small.
 There are some days or weeks when I might not – I just forget, it’s easy to revert to old patterns - but then something always reminds me.
 The jar sits on my windowsill in my office with little squares of paper so I can easily jot down my gratitude and pop it in the jar.
 It can be a sunny day or a conversation with a friend.

 Between Christmas and New Year I sit by the fire and open my jar for the year just coming to an end.
 It’s so wonderful to remember the people, events or memories that I was grateful for throughout the year.
 It’s something that I so look forward to as I’ve generally forgotten what I put in my jar.
 A very nourishing activity.